 To ensure your flotation device performs when you need it, you must care for and maintain it in serviceable condition (see "Mandatory Carriage Requirements," page 3).
 Failure to follow these instructions rigorously could result in a non-functioning flotation device causing injury or death.
-We suggest you keep a record of the inspections performed on your flotation device - using permanent ink on the Care and Storage label below the oral inflation tube.
+We suggest you keep a record of the inspections performed on your flotation device using a soft-tipped permanent ink pen or marker on the Care and Storage label printed on the bladder.
 If you are not confident that you can care for and maintain your flotation device, or if you are in doubt about these instructions, contact Mustang Survival customer service.